emacsmirror/csv2ledger/README.md

 - `amount`: the amount of the payment (positive or negative)
 - `credit`: the amount received
 - `debit`: the amount payed
+- `_` (underscore): ignored column

-In the default setup, all these fields may be used to create the Ledger entry, though some of them are only used in specific circumstances.
+In the default setup, all these fields (except the underscore, obviously) may be used to create the Ledger entry, though some of them are only used in specific circumstances.
+Note that `c2l-csv-columns` should contain entries for *all* columns in the CSV file.
+Columns that you do not use should therefore be indicated with an underscore.

-First,  `payee` and `sender` never appear both.
+The `payee` and `sender` columns never appear both.
 By default, `payee` is used as the title of the ledger entry and `sender` is ignored.
 If you set the option `c2l-account-holder` however, the `sender` will be used as the title for transactions in which you are the payee, i.e., when you receive money.
 If you do not have a `sender` field in your CSV files, you may simply leave it out.
 In that case, the `payee` will always be used as the title, at least in the default setup.

-The `amount` field is indented for the CSV field that contains the amount of the transaction.
+The `amount` field is intended for the CSV field that contains the amount of the transaction.
 If your CSV files have two separate columns for amounts credit and amounts debit, use the column names `credit` and `debit` instead. `csv2ledger` then checks for each transaction which one of those fields actually contains an amount and uses that to create the ledger entry.
 Note that in this case, it is assumed that the `debit` field contains a negative amount, i.e., that it has a minus sign.
 If that is not the case, you should make sure that it does, as discussed below.

 The `description` and `posted` fields are entirely optional.
 If you have them and wish to include them in the ledger entry, add them to `c2l-csv-columns`.
-If you do not wish them included in the ledger entries, leave them out.
+If you do not wish them included in the ledger entries, ignore them.

-Note that `c2l-csv-columns` should contain a column name for each column in your CSV files.
-If there are columns that you wish to ignore, use an underscore for them.
-For example, the CSV files from my bank have an effective (posted) date in them as the second element, but it is almost always identical to the booking date and does not provide me with any useful information.
-Furthermore, they also have an additional final column with the balance, which `csv2ledger` doesn't use.
-Therefore, I set `c2l-csv-columns` to the following value:
+As an example example, this is my setting for `c2l-csv-columns` (keep in mind that the column labels are symbols, not strings):

 ```emacs-lisp
 (setq c2l-csv-columns '(date _ type description sender payee amount _))
 ```

-If you set `c2l-csv-columns` in your init file, keep in mind that the column labels are symbols, not strings.
+The CSV files from my bank have an effective (posted) date in them as the second column, but it is almost always identical to the booking date and does not provide me with any useful information.
+Furthermore, they also have an additional final column with the account balance, which `csv2ledger` doesn't use.
+So I use an underscore for both these columns.

-Note that I have a `type` field in this list, which is not in the list of "meaningful" fields just above.
+Note that I have a `type` field in this list, which is not in the list of  fields above.
 You can, in fact, add any field to `c2l-csv-columns` that you like.
 By default, `csv2ledger` does not do anything with such user-defined fields, but with some additional configuration, you can make use of them in several ways, as discussed below.

-In my CSV files, for example, the `type` column indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. I use this information to capture ATM withdrawals, as discussed below.
+In my CSV files, the column that I label`type` indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. I use this information to capture ATM withdrawals.
+(Details below.)

 ## Running the conversion ##